cameronmathis/COMP4300/Project1/Submittables/cameron_mathis_project1/README.md

 COMP 4300
 =====================
-Cameron Mathis
+Cameron Mathis <br/>

-Project 1
+Project 1 <br/>
 09/11/20

 Overview:
 -------------

 We have two simulators, one is a stack Machine and one is an Accumulator.
-They both read in code from their respective "..type..Code.txt" files. (look in the notes section for more)
+They both read in code from their respective "stackCode.txt" and "accumCode.txt" files.

 Each simulator has two parts.
-Memory simulation and the processor / instruction simulation.
+The memory simulation and the processor/instruction simulation.

 We are trying to evaluate this equation: